spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

   The Kubernetes namespace to install release into.
 If parameter is not specified default namespace will be used.

-> Note: Not all Helm charts contains namespace definition in manifests.
+> Note: Not all Helm charts contain namespace definitions in their manifests.
-> Make sure that your manifests contains the following code:
+> Make sure that your manifests contain the following code:

 ```yaml
 metadata: